-San Francisco is beautiful in April as the flowers are blooming and the weather is cool, yet sunny.
+San Francisco events in April 2024 include theater performances, sporting events, festivals, concerts and so much more.
+The flowers are blooming and the weather is cool, yet sunny.
 It's one of the best times to visit.

 This month, enjoy several shows at SF's theaters.
 One of my favorite festivals, the Cherry Blossom Festival, is planned for the first part of the month.
-You will also discover several film festivals, like the Green Film Fest and the International Film Festival.
+You will also discover several film festivals, SF Giants baseball and free museum admission days.

 Discover something new at one of more than a dozen traveling museum exhibits or visit a museum for free toward the beginning of the month.
 The SF Symphony and SF Ballet also offer several performances throughout the month.